Ann Gloag: Personal life

 Gloag has owned Beaufort Castle near Inverness since 1995, and Kinfauns Castle, near Perth since 2004.
 She has attempted to block off private access at Kinfauns.
 On 12 June 2007, a court ruled that she was legally entitled to bar the public from an area of woodland in the grounds of Kinfauns Castle.

-Gloag's ex-husband, Robin, father of her late son, Jonathan, was killed in a car crash on 6 December 2007.
-Gloag also faced earlier, personal tragedy with the loss of her and Robin’s son, Jonathan, to suicide in 1999.
+Gloag's ex-husband, Robin, was killed in a car crash on 6 December 2007.
+Gloag also experienced an earlier personal tragedy with the loss of her and Robin’s son, Jonathan, to suicide in 1999.
 In 1990, Gloag married David McCleary, a widower and a successful owner of multiple businesses, who was previously an organist and minister at the local Church of the Nazarene.

-A member of the Church of the Nazarene, Gloag founded the Freedom From Fistula Foundation.
-After meeting Adam Friedman, she became executive producer of Shout Gladi Gladi, a documentary film explaining the medical and social issues surrounding obstetric fistula in Africa.
+A member of the Church of the Nazarene and an ex-nurse, Gloag founded the Freedom From Fistula Foundation.
+She has funded the 'Aberdeen Women’s Centre' in Freetown, Sierra Leone and a Fistula Care Centre at Bwaila Hospital in Lilongwe in Malawi.

+After meeting Adam Friedman, Gloag became executive producer of Shout Gladi Gladi, a documentary film explaining the medical and social issues surrounding obstetric fistula in Africa.
 She also supports international aid charities and has adopted a Kenyan boy, Peter, now aged 30, as well as a 6-year-old Kenyan grandson.

 On 20 January 2023, the BBC reported that, together with her husband and two other family members, Gloag had been charged with criminal offences involving human trafficking.
 She disputed the charges.
 In October 2024, the Crown Office and Procurator Fiscal Service announced that the charges against all four defendants had been dropped and no further action would be taken.